BeatsuDev/tibber.py/README.md

 - [ ] SubscriptionPriceEdge - // Missing?
 - [x] Viewer

-## v0.1.0 TODO list
-A TODO list of things to be done before v0.1.0 is released.
-- [ ] Fix issue #6 (This seems to be an issue with the API though...)
-- [x] More documentation
-- [x] Minimum 90% test coverage
-- [x] Get historical price data

 ## v1.0.0 TODO list
 A TODO list of things to be done before v1.0.0 is released.
 - [ ] Fix issue #6